rombrew/phobia/doc/InputPulseWidth.md

 	# hal_PPM_get_PERIOD
 	# hal_PPM_get_PULSE

 Select the pulse width range in which you want to work.
-Write this range to a PPM configuration.
+Write the range to a PPM configuration.
 We use three point conversion from pulse width to the control value.